Netiquette Guidelines for Proximity Learning Students

 - Do not write incoherent sentences, run-ons, or drop punctuation or capitalization.

-- Do not use smilies.
+- Do not use smilies or emojis.
 The course message boards are academic in nature.

 - Do not use internet acronyms.
 (Examples: lol, omg )